-If you're looking for the best business projector to make your presentations really stand out, then you've come to the right place.
-In this guide, we list the best business projectors of 2019 for use both in the office, or when travelling.
+If you're on the hunt for the best business projector to make your presentations really stand out or to supercharge your home entertainment, then you've come to the right place.

-The best business projectors are a must if you regularly make presentations – every device on this list is able to produce bright and vibrant projections that allow you to share your screen with an audience, while keeping them engaged with your presentation or meeting.
+A good business projector is vitally important if you regularly make presentations – every device on this list is able to produce bright and vibrant projections that allow you to share your screen with an audience, while keeping them engaged with your presentation or meeting.

 Buying one of the best business projectors will mean looking for different features than buying a projector for entertainment, so high resolutions and millions of inputs aren’t going to be quite as important as they would otherwise be.